GaffaSnobb/FYS4411_V21/project1/README.md

 ## How to use
 ### 1. Compile and run
 The program uses make to compile and run.
 Make sure that the 'COMPILER' in 'src/makefile' is correct.
-Then, to compile, in a terminal write,
+Then, move to the src folder and compile by writing in a terminal window,

 ```
 $ make
 ```

 Or you can compile and run by writing

 ```